sivaramji/EI_Coding_Exercise/README.md

 ### 3. Behavioural
 1. Visitor - one template to allow any type of changes to ALL milkshakes.

-2.Template - boiler plate to make ANY milkshake. (flyweight included - no redundant implementation) - only flavour and toppings are added in subclasses.
+2. Template - boiler plate to make ANY milkshake. (flyweight included - no redundant implementation) - only flavour and toppings are added in subclasses.

 # Exercise 2